 In the above example the business income deduction is not limited by taxable income.
 If a taxpayer’s only source of income is derived from a sole proprietorship, the business income deduction will be limited to 20 percent of taxable income because the taxpayer is entitled to a standard deduction available to all taxpayers.

 HIGHER INCOME TAXPAYERS

-For higher income taxpayers the business income deduction is either phased out or limited.
-For service businesses, the business income deduction is phased out or eliminated and for non-service businesses, the maximum business deduction is based on wages paid by the business and the cost of property used in the business.
+The business income deduction for higher income taxpayers is either phased out or limited.
+For service businesses, the business income deduction is reduced or eliminated.
+For non-service businesses, the maximum business deduction is subject to additional limitations based on wages paid by the business and the cost of property used in the business.

 Service businesses include businesses providing services in the fields of health, law, accounting, actuarial science, performing arts, consulting, and athletics.
 Businesses providing financial and brokerage services, investing services, and trading and dealing in securities are also considered service businesses under the business income deduction rules.

-For taxpayers operating non-service businesses, the business income deduction is not eliminated but the maximum deduction is limited.
-For single individuals with taxable income exceeding $214,900 and for married taxpayers filing a joint return with taxable income more than $429,800 the 20 percent business deduction is limited based on the rules discussed above and is further limited to the greater of 50 percent of wages paid or 25 percent of wages paid plus 2.5 percent of the cost of property used in the taxpayer’s business.
+For taxpayers operating non-service businesses, the business income deduction is not eliminated but additional limitation apply.
+For single individuals with taxable income exceeding $220,050 and for married taxpayers filing a joint return with taxable income more than $440,100 the 20 percent business deduction is limited based on the rules discussed above and is further limited to the greater of 50 percent of wages paid or 25 percent of wages paid plus 2.5 percent of the cost of property used in the taxpayer’s business.